-The National Environmental Policy Act (NEPA), 42 USC 4321, requires that all major actions sponsored, funded, permitted, or approved by federal agencies undergo planning to ensure that environmental considerations such as impacts related to fish and wildlife are given due weight in decision making.
-Federal implementing regulations are at 23 CFR 771 (FHWA) and 40 CFR 1500-1508 (CEQ).
+NEPA, 42 USC 4321, requires that all major actions sponsored, funded, permitted, or approved by federal agencies undergo planning to ensure that environmental considerations such as impacts related to fish and wildlife are given due weight in decision making.
+Federal implementing regulations are at 23 CFR 771 (FHWA) and 40 CFR 1500-1508 (NEPA).
 WSDOT's policy is to follow all guidance and direction provided by the federal lead agency on NEPA related documents.
 The analysis of impacts to fish, wildlife and vegetation can be recorded directly in the project's environmental document.
 In rare cases when warranted by the nature of the project, the analysis can be documented in separate Fish, Wildlife, and Vegetation discipline reports.
 Templates and checklists provide document requirements for WSDOT projects.
 For additional details on NEPA procedures (see Chapters 400 and 412).

-436.03 Working With Endangered and Threatened Species
+436.03 Working with Endangered and Threatened Species

 Both the state and federal agencies regulate threatened and endangered species in Washington.
 WSDOT complies with the ESA, which is administered by the National Marine Fisheries Service (NMFS) and U.S. Fish and Wildlife Service (USFWS).
 The USFWS is primarily responsible for terrestrial and freshwater species, while NMFS responsibilities lie mainly with marine wildlife and anadromous fish.
-Significant sections of the Act include.
+Significant sections of the Act include:

 - Section 4 of the ESA allows for the listing of species as threatened or endangered based on habitat loss or degradation, over utilization, disease or predation, inadequacy of existing regulation mechanisms, or other human caused factors.
 Section 4(d) allows for the promulgation of regulations to provide for the protection and conservation of listed species.
-It may allow for "take" of threatened species. - Section 6 of the ESA focuses on cooperation with the states and authorizes USFWS and NMFS to provide financial assistance to States that have entered into cooperative agreements supporting the conservation of endangered and threatened species. - Section 7 of the ESA requires each federal agency to ensure actions it carries out, authorizes, permits, or funds do not jeopardize the continued existence of any threatened or endangered species.
-It describes consultation procedures and conservation obligations. - Section 8 of the ESA outlines procedures for international cooperation. - Section 9 of the ESA prohibits a "take" of listed species.
+It may allow for "take" of threatened species. - Section 7 of the ESA requires each federal agency to ensure actions it carries out, authorizes, permits, or funds do not jeopardize the continued existence of any threatened or endangered species.
+It describes consultation procedures and conservation obligations. - Section 9 of the ESA prohibits a "take" of listed species.
 "Take" is defined as to "harass, harm, pursue, hunt, shoot, wound, kill, capture, or collect or attempt to engage in such conduct" (1532(18)).
 Through regulations, the term "harm" is defined as "an act which actually kills or injures wildlife.
 Such an act may include significant habitat modification or degradation where it actually kills or injures wildlife by significantly impairing essential behavioral patterns, including breeding, feeding, or sheltering."
-An exception to the "take" prohibition applies to endangered plants on non-federal lands, unless the taking is "in knowing violation of any law or regulation of any state or in the course of any violation of a state criminal trespass law" (1538(a)(2)(B)).
-Protection from commercial trade and the effects of federal actions do apply for plants.
-The NMFS evaluates each threatened species under its jurisdiction on a species by species basis to determine whether or not the "take" prohibition will apply.
 Section 4(d) of the ESA allows for each service (USFWS and NMFS) to develop special rules (4(d) rules) to conserve species listed as threatened.
 These protections allow some take of threatened species that does not interfere with survival and recovery. - Section 10 of the ESA lays out guidance on permits that may be issued to authorize "take" as defined in Section 9. - Section 10(a)1(A) allows permits for take of listed threatened or endangered species for scientific research or purposes of propagation or survival. - Section 10(a)1(B) allows permits for incidental take of threatened or endangered species through the development and approval of Habitat Conservation Plan (HCP).